Neil Record

 Neil Record (born 26 June 1953) is a British businessman, author and economist who founded Record Currency Management, one of the earliest specialist currency managers.
 Record was one of the pioneers of currency risk management.
 In 2003 he wrote Currency Overlay, the first textbook on the subject.
 He was a short listed entrant for the 2012 Wolfson Economics Prize for his work on the Eurozone crisis.
+He was one of the main donors to the climate change denial think-tank the Global Warming Policy Foundation, and is one of the main backers of Kemi Badenoch's 2024 bid for the leadership of the conservative party.

 Education

 Record attended Magdalen College School in Oxford on a state scholarship.
 He studied Philosophy and Psychology at Balliol College, Oxford and spent time at the University of Essex and University College London, from where he received an MSc in economics, with distinction.

 Career

 Early career

 Record began his career in 1977 at the Bank of England’s Economic Intelligence Department, where he worked as an economist.

 Following this he joined Mars Corporation where he worked as a commodities analyst and later as a buyer of soft commodities.
 At the time Mars was experiencing high volatility in its commodities prices due to the very volatile forex markets that resulted from the collapse of the Bretton Woods Agreement.
 This made the price of certain products, especially cocoa, unpredictable.

 As a solution Record developed a technique that replicated the effect of buying currency options, even though a market for such products did not exist at the time, allowing Mars to achieve longer coverage against currency risk without losing competitiveness.